MMCiTeam1/mmci-versioncontrol-assignment/README.md

 **Where does it fall short in leveraging version control tools?- Tracey**

 In using version control for novel writing, you are only getting to use a small portion of the benefits of a version control system.
+Version control is widely used by software developers to provide a platform where multiple developers can work on the same project.
+Git, in particular, is a distributed version control system, DVCS, that allows many independent developers to have their own full version of the repository.
+Let's say there is a team of 20 developers, of those 10 are working on new features for a major level release, the other 10 are dedicated to answering complaint tickets from customers on other existing versions of the software program.
+Each developer can work in the appropriate version of the software, making changes, fixes, new features, etc without upsetting the work of the rest.
+This really isn't leveraged in novel writing.
+There are typically not multiple authors.
+At most, you have editors that may be checking latest versions for edits.
+Another benefit of version control that you don't really leverage in our use case of novel writing is the use of an open-source platform.
+In software development, you have the ability to put your software on an open-platform that allows others to make a copy of your repository and build on that work.
+You can harness the power of multiple sets of eyes.
+In novel writing, authors are not typically keen on having their material available to the general public, let alone allow that public to make changes, additions, etc.

 **What would you do differently?- SP**
 Having branches to invoke and experiment with authors vision is although a boon, it can sometimes create unncessary diversions from the primary authors principle concepts that forms the basis of the novel.
 It would be good to have a feature that lets owner (in this case the parimary author) to set some pieces in stone i.e., uneditable.